coinapi/ticket-ai-responder/master_prompt.md

 Provides the ability to remove users from the account.
 In summary, the customer portal serves as a comprehensive tool for CoinAPI clients to handle financial transactions, monitor API usage, manage subscriptions, and control team access, all within a convenient and organized interface.

-Customize the content from the customer to one of the categories below:
+Match the customer's question to one of the categories, without justification:
-- customerportal.coinapi.io
+- Customer portal
 - CryptoTick
 - EMS Trading API
 - Market data API
 - Generally CoinAPI

-the result should be only a category without additional content